Photo Contest 2017: Finalists

 A Blog Post from Footsteps Eco-Lodge in The Gambia

-Thank you to all our entrants for our 2016 Six of The Best Gambia photos competition.
-We have painstakingly whittled them down to form our 6 Gambia photos being used in this years collection.
+Thank you to all our entrants for our 2017 Six of The Best photos competition.
+We have selected these 6 finalists.

 Let's meet our finalists!

-The idea behind the Six of the Best Gambia photos competition is not only to showcase the wonderful pictures our guests take each year here in Gambia.
+The idea behind the Six of the Best photos competition is not only to showcase the wonderful pictures our guests take each year here in Gambia.
 We also want to raise awareness and funds to support some very deserving and worthy causes.
-The six Gambia photos that you can vote for are all part of our new gift card collection for 2016.
+The six finalist photos that you can vote for are all part of our new gift card collection for 2017.
 We give these freely to all of our guests, along with a suggestion of a small donation to our charity of the year.
-This year we are supporting Afnow (which stands for Abubakarr Siddique Foundation for Needy and Orphan Welfare).
+This year we are supporting the Upper Basic school in Gunjur.

 6 amazing Gambia photos - give your vote on the best one!